DynomiteDB/DynomiteDB.github.io/src/content/docs/dynomite/v0.5.6/400-topology.md

             - jfk-r3-s2 (node token = 1431655765)
             - jfk-r3-s3 (node token = 2863311530)

-Each rack contains the entire token range which means that `RF = 3` for each of the SFO and JFK DCs.
-The RF cluster-wide is 6.
+Each rack contains the entire token range which means that `RF = 3` for the SFO DC and JFK DC.
 Specifically, a key/value pair where the data token = `100` will be replicated on sfo-r1-s1, sfo-r2-s1 and sfo-r3-s1 within the SFO DC, plus jfk-r1-s1, jfk-r2-s1 AND jfk-r3-s1 within the JFK DC.

 ### Node tokens